Leto-gg/gateway/readme.md

 # proxy-gateway

 This document explains the IPFS gateway with a built-in functionality for recording requested Content Identifiers (CIDs) for metrics purposes.
-The IPFS (InterPlanetary File System) gateway is a distributed, content-addressed file system that provides a fast, secure, and decentralized way of accessing and sharing data across the internet.
+The IPFS (InterPlanetary File System) gateway is a distributed, content-addressed file system that provides a fast, secure, and decentralized way of accessing and sharing data across the internet to the browser.
+This implementation acts as a Proxy-Gateway(gateway on top of a gateway) that is built on top of the Web3.Storage Superfast Gateway found [here](https://github.com/web3-storage/w3link) This is an act of caching layers built on top of eachother...

 The main purpose of the CID metrics feature is to keep track of the CIDs requested, providing valuable insights into the usage patterns and helping in optimizing the performance and user experience of the IPFS gateway.